Mozo guides

 What is a retail super fund?

-A retail super fund is a for-profit superannuation fund typically managed by a bank or a large investment company.
-Unlike not-for-profit industry funds, retail super funds are commercial entities that have an obligation to return profits to their shareholders.
+A retail super fund is a for-profit superannuation fund, usually run by a bank or big investment company.
+Like any for-profit business, retail super funds generate profits for shareholders by offering services and value to their members.

 Examples of retail super funds include: